Generation of entangled photons with a second-order nonlinear photonic crystal and a beam splitter: Generation of squeezed light with a nonlinear photonic crystal

-\subsection{Generation of squeezed light with a nonlinear photonic crystal}
+\section{Generation of squeezed light with a nonlinear photonic crystal}

-A brief review of Ref.~\cite{Sakoda2005} is provided in this subsection.
+A brief review of reference~\cite{Sakoda2005} is provided in this section.

-As indicated in Fig.~\ref{Figure-01}, we set the incident pump and signal light beams with angular frequencies $\omega_{\mbox{ p}}$ and $\omega_{\mbox{ s}}$, respectively, into a nonlinear photonic crystal.
+As indicated in figure~\ref{Figure-01}, we set the incident pump and signal light beams with angular frequencies $\omega_{\mbox{ p}}$ and $\omega_{\mbox{ s}}$, respectively, into a nonlinear photonic crystal.
 We assume that the incident light beams propagate in the $x$ direction, and their electric fields have only the $y$ component.
 Further, we assume that the material with which the photonic crystal is constructed has a second-order nonlinear optical susceptibility $\chi^{(2)}$.
+In concrete terms, as shown in figure~\ref{Figure-01}, the photonic crystal is composed of two different materials in a one-dimensional stack that have different linear refractive indices with one of the materials having a non-zero second-order nonlinearity.
 For the sake of simplicity, we suppose that $\chi^{(2)}$ is real and positive.